-How Gratitude Can Make You Healthier—Despite the Pandemic—and More Successful
+How Gratitude Can Make You Healthier and More Successful

-As we enter the usually joyful holiday season, the second wave of the COVID-19 pandemic is sweeping across the U.S. and other countries.
-Most of us (maybe all) are overwhelmed by the ongoing pandemic and all of the changes to our lives this year—including the recession.
-Gratitude, being grateful or thankful, will help us cope with the pandemic—and grow our freelance businesses.
+As we enter the 2021 holiday season, the pandemic and ongoing economic uncertainty are still with us.
+Most of us (maybe all) are overwhelmed by the ongoing pandemic and all of the changes to our lives since the spring of 2019.
+Gratitude, being grateful or thankful, will help us cope with all of this—and grow our freelance businesses.

 How Gratitude Can Help You Cope with the Pandemic